 PhD candidate at the Department of Sociology and Anthropology at Bar-Ilan University.

 Sari's research focuses on aspects of education, space, social class, and discourse in the formation of self and identity in the iGen era.
 She graduated the master's degree program at BIU with highest honors, was valedictorian of her class, and was granted excellence scholarships for both her M.A and PhD studies.
-Sari was granted the Presidential Award of Distinction and the Rector Award of Distinction for her PhD studies and was a visiting postgraduate researcher at the School of Social Policy, Sociology and Social Research at the University of Kent, UK.
+Sari was granted the Presidential Award of Distinction and the Rector Award of Distinction for her PhD studies.
+At 2021-2022 she was a visiting postgraduate researcher at the School of Social Policy, Sociology and Social Research at the University of Kent, UK.
+Sari is part of CRISP - Critical Sociology and Philosophy of Education, Research group led by Prof. Kristiina Brunila, at the AGORA Centre for the Study of Social Justice and Equality in Education, University of Helsinki.

 Sari is a highly experienced lecturer for both postgraduates and undergraduates.
 She lectures on social values in education and teaches various methodological courses, using both quantitative and qualitative methods.
-Sari employs both her research experience with her performing and writing expertise to teach the art of storytelling of empirically based knowledge.
+Sari employs both her research experience with her performing and writing expertise to teach the art of Storytelling of Empirical Knowledge.

 Research interests: sociology of self and identity, sociology of space and culture, sociology of education, youth, and globalization.